unhuman-io/obot-controller/README.md

 > git pull --recurse-submodules
 > git checkout --recurse-submodules
 ```
+This [guide](https://codeyarns.com/tech/2016-02-10-how-to-work-with-git-submodules.html) has a nice write-up of the details when working with a repo that has submodules.

 ## Build and Deploy
 Compilation steps are managed with `make` and the rules can be executed from the project folder.
 As an example, the firmware for a hall-based motor instance can be compiled as follows: